scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 {% endtab %}
 {% endtabs %}

-Access the endpoint at [http://localhost:8080/time](http://localhost:8080/time).
+Access [the endpoint](http://localhost:8080/time).
 You should see a result similar to the one below.

 ```
 Current date is: 2024-07-22T09:07:05.752534+02:00[Europe/Warsaw]